Venray: World War II

-Towards the end of World War II there were a lot of battles in and around Venray, damaging large parts of the center of Venray.
-One of the more famous battles around Venray is the Battle of Overloon.
-One of the biggest tank battles between the Germans and Allies was fought in October 1944 in Overloon, resulting in hundreds of casualties on both sides.
-Venray was not liberated until 1945.
-Venray is also famous for its German War Cemetery, as it is the only German war cemetery in the Netherlands.
-31,598 German soldiers are buried at this cemetery.
+Towards the end of World War II there were several battles in and around Venray, damaging large parts of the center of Venray.
+These include the Battle of Overloon from 30 September to 18 October 1944, one of the largest tank battles between the Germans and western Allies.
+Venray town was not liberated until 1945.
+It has the only German War Cemetery in the Netherlands.
+31,598 German soldiers are buried here.